2019-2020 WAGS Distinguished Master’s Thesis and/or Final Master’s Capstone Project Award in the Creative, Visual and Performing Arts

 This award recognizes distinguished scholarly and creative arts’ achievement at the master’s level.
 Nominations will be accepted in any of the above-listed disciplines in which the institution offers a Master’s degree.

-The scholarly “product” eligible for this competition is a formal written thesis, major capstone paper, and/or a media file of a performance or portfolio (audio or visual).
 Since many fine and performing arts Master’s projects involve a combination of written and artistic products, both may be submitted for review (if applicable) and considered in the decision for the award.
-Each submission requires a written nomination by the Dean of the Graduate School (College), or the equivalent office at your institution.
+Each submission requires a written nomination by the Dean of the Graduate School (College), or the equivalent office at the nominating institution.
 The internal institutional selection processes are the responsibility of the endorsing official.

-- Nominees must have successfully defended and submitted the final copy of their thesis for the Master’s degree, publicly presented their major work (performance or exhibit), and completed their work within the period of July 1, 2017, through June 30, 2018.
+- Nominees must have successfully completed all requirements for their scholarly or creative work in the context of degree progression and/or completion.
+Typically, this means that a written thesis will have been successfully defended and final copy submitted; their major capstone paper or creative product will have been submitted and evaluated for degree completion; or their performance, portfolio, or exhibition will have been publicly presented and/or evaluated for degree completion, as appropriate within the period of July 1, 2018, through June 30, 2019.
 Nomination materials should be assembled in the following order and submitted electronically as one PDF file (see below for details concerning media files):

 - A written nomination letter from the Graduate Dean cited in the Eligibility Requirements above.
 The letter should describe the process that was used to select the thesis and/or project for nomination.